-Dip into this amazing roasted CURRY cauliflower dip with crackers and chips!
-This recipe is healthy, vegan, easy to make, and a great addition for your next party.
-It tastes like hummus but isn’t hummus!
+Dip into this roasted curry cauliflower dip with crackers and chips.
+This recipe is healthy, vegan, easy to make, and a great addition to your next party.
+It tastes like hummus but isn’t hummus.

-This roasted curry cauliflower dip has a great texture: smooth but still sticky enough so that it’s easy to use a cracker or chip to scoop up a good chunk of it.
-And it’s jam-packed with flavors: the curry, garlic, and lemon are prominent flavors and there’s also a charred roasted flavor that comes from the baked cauliflower and jalapeños.
+This dip has great texture: it’s chunkier than your typical store-bought hummus or dip, but still smooth enough that it’s easy to use a cracker or chip to scoop up a good chunk of it.
+Also, it’s jam-packed with tasty flavors: the curry, garlic, and lemon are prominent flavors and there’s also a charred roasted flavor that comes from the baked cauliflower and jalapeños.

-Last but not least, this dish is EASY TO MAKE (2 steps: (1) roast some vegetables, (2) blend in a food processor) so you guys should all try it!
-And it’s healthy and vegan so it’s great to bring to a potluck or party if you know there are going to be vegetarians or vegans there.
+Last but not least, this dish is healthy and vegan, so it’s perfect to bring to a potluck or party if you know there are going to be vegans abound.

 Watch this video on how to make this roasted curry cauliflower dip: